-Fortunately, you don’t need to spend hours and hours painstakingly hand washing your waterproofs, just employing some simple steps will keep it in tip-top condition and ready to deflect rain next time you’re out on a long, wet ride.
+Fortunately, you don’t need to spend hours and hours painstakingly hand washing your waterproofs, some simple steps will keep it them in tip-top condition and ready to deflect rain next time you’re out on a long, wet ride.

-Here are our top-tips on keeping your waterproofs in optimal condition:
+Here are our top-tips on keeping your waterproofs in tip-top condition:

 - Don’t leave your waterproof scrunched up in the back of your shed or bottom of your kit bag for days after using it.
-This encourages bacteria and mould to grow, can delaminate the membrane and may cause colour migration.
+This encourages bacteria and mould, can delaminate the membrane and can cause colour migration.

 - The more you wash a garment the more it affects the performance, so wash it when you need to – you probably don’t need to wash it every time you wear it.
-If you’re riding off-road then you can brush mud off.
+Dry it and brush off the mud -this will save you money on laundry bills too.

-- Always follow the washing instructions on the garment – if you can’t find these or aren’t sure what they mean then please get in touch.
+- Always follow the washing instructions on the garment – if you can’t find these or aren’t sure what they mean then drop us a message.

-- Never use fabric conditioner – this damages the adhesion of taped seams on and can also strip the durable water repellency coating that helps your garment perform efficiently.
+- Never use fabric conditioner – this damages the adhesion of taped seams on and can also strip the durable water repellency coating – DWR- that helps your garment perform efficiently.

-- As a result of our move to PFC free coatings that are gentler on the environment, you’ll need to to reproof your products a little more frequently.
-Our own bio-degradable and PFC free Apparel Cleaner and Apparel Re-proofer is specifically formulated to help you recharge the water repellent coatings.
+- As a result of our move to PFC free DWR coatings that are gentler on the environment, you’ll need to reproof your products a little more often.
+Our own bio-degradable and PFC free proofer and cleaner is specifically formulated to help you recharge the water repellent coatings.

-- To get maximum life out of the existing water repellent treatment, we recommend that you gently and indirectly iron the waterproof garment after every wash.
+- To get maximum life out of the existing DFWR treatment, we recommend that you gently and indirectly iron the waterproof garment after every wash (if the care label allows it).
 A dry iron should be set to two dots maximum on a non-steam setting and always use a dry tea towel, sheet, or pillowcase between the iron and the garment.